 Even people with no prior anxiety issues have found that kratom abuse can lead to anxiety disorders.
-For most people, this anxiety tends to disappear after they’ve abstained from kratom for a week or two.
+This anxiety tends to disappear for most people after abstaining from kratom for a week or two.

-Kratom can cause anxiety in a number of ways.
-Brain fog can lead to confusion and irritability, which can lead to anxiety.
+Kratom can cause anxiety in several ways.
+Brain fog can lead to confusion and irritability, leading to anxiety.
 Using it as a band-aid anxiolytic can also cause your anxiety to ‘bottle up,’ and when it releases, you may find yourself in a full-blown panic attack.

 Kratom can also influence the adrenaline system.
 Adrenaline rushes trigger the fight-or-flight response — one of the most common symptoms of anxiety.